Our most commonly asked questions:

-What is the difference between a standard evening and an exclusive evening tour?
+What is the difference between a standard and an exclusive evening tour?

 Standard evening visits are generally within a 10 mile radius of Budleigh Salterton.
-These sites are in public access areas and therefore we may be watching beavers with other people.
+These sites are in public access areas and therefore it is likely we will be watching beavers with other people.
 However, we will always take you to quieter less known sites if possible.
 Exclusive sites are generally on private land (sometimes using hides).
 These locations ensure a more intimate encounter with the beavers as the locations are often in more diverse habitat and with little, if any, disturbance from other people.

 Do you guarantee a sighting?

 We don’t guarantee sightings as beavers are wild animals and behave as such.
 However, based on our experience of watching beavers over the last seven years (during the key summer months) we are pleased to have 100% success with our clients.